-Guidelines and checklist for the Rating control (Windows Store apps)
+Guidelines for the Rating control (Windows Store apps)

 The Rating control lets users rate something by clicking an icon that represents a rating.
 It can display 3 types of ratings: an average rating, a tentative rating, and the user's rating.
 Use these guidelines when adding Rating controls to your Windows Store app.